10 Essential Watering Tips to Keep Your Landscape Alive

 For most plants, this looks like:

 Deep watering encourages stronger roots and helps plants handle heat much better.
+Read on for lengths of time to water each area!

-• Spray systems: 15 to 20 minutes, twice per week
+• Spray systems: 15 to 20 minutes, 2-3 times per week

 • Rotor systems: 45 to 60 minutes, twice per week